Applied Clinical Theory and Skills 2

 For Melbourne campuses

-The online test assesses fundamental knowledge of rehabilitation and preventative care of the patient.
-In the case study report students will use their theoretical knowledge of the common physical and psychosocial changes that present in the older patient in osteopathic practice to analyse a patient case and provide an evidence-based plan for the appropriate management.
+In the case study, students will leverage their theoretical understanding of rehabilitation principles and the common physical and psychosocial changes that present in older patients in osteopathic practice to analyse a patient case and justify an evidence-based plan for the appropriate screening, management and referral.
 The clinical reasoning task requires students to interpret a scenario and discuss a best practice response to the clinical problem related to an older patient.
-The final Observed Performance in a Simulated setting (OPSS) assesses the students’ practical skills in formulating and delivering an exercise rehabilitation program to support a patient complaint.
+The final Observed Performance in a Simulated Setting (OPSS) assesses the students’ practical skills in formulating and delivering an exercise rehabilitation program to support a patient complaint.

 |